 For example, in other states there have been lawsuits against bakers and florists who refuse to provide services for same-sex marriages on religious grounds.
 The couples filing the lawsuits argue that no one should be treated differently based on sexuality or gender identity, because those are innate characteristics like race.
 Advocates on the other side argue that it is unjust to privilege the rights of one group, such as same-sex couples, over the rights of religious individuals, such as those who believe homosexuality goes against the will of God.

 While some of those lawsuits have made their way to the U.S. Supreme Court, the rulings are narrow enough that its not yet clear whose rights come out on top.

 Some states have laws that protect health care workers — including pharmacists — who refuse to participate in certain medical procedures or distribute contraception for religious reasons.
 These “right of conscience” laws usually allow a health care professional to sue an employer if he or she is discriminated against for refusing to participate in a procedure, such as a sex change operation.
 New Hampshire has considered but never passed a right of conscience law.

 The federal Affordable Care Act (also called “Obamacare”) requires health insurance to cover female contraception without a copayment.
 There is an opt-out for religious nonprofits, and in 2014 the U.S. Supreme Court ruled that some for-profit corporations can also refuse to cover contraception on religious grounds.
-In 2017 the Trump administration expanded the right of private companies to refuse coverage for religious reasons, although that change in regulation is being challenged in federal courts.
+In 2017 the Trump administration expanded the right of private companies to refuse coverage for religious reasons.

 New Hampshire state law requires any health insurance licensed by the state to cover contraception similar to other prescription drugs, which can include a copay.